DaMouse404/http-transport-cache/README.md

-# Blackadder Cache
+# HTTP Transport Cache

-A HTTP spec compliant caching layer for `blackadder`.
+A HTTP spec compliant caching layer for `http-transport`.

 ## Warnings

-The cached response only contains the simplified `blackadder` request and response so as not to waste cache space.
+The cached response only contains the simplified `http-transport` request and response so as not to waste cache space.

 ## No Cache